 Designed for ages 3 to 6, the Fisher-Price Think & Learn Code-a-Pillar is made up of eight interlocking sections which dictate the actions of the toy.
-You can get creative with your play time and have your child “Crack the Code”.
-For example set up fun obstacles or create maps for the caterpillar to follow.
+These easy-to-connect segments have endless combinations and can go forward, left, right or play music.

 Wesley found it simple to pull the segments apart and put back together.

 While he caught on quickly that he could dictate what his Think & Learn Code-a-pillar would do next, it has taken a lot of trial error to determine how far and in each direction he could go before he ran out of space.